Gelling is the practice of applying a gelatin mixture onto the athlete’s head to hold the hair in place during routine competitions. It washes out and

 7) Clean out any leftover gelatin from the bowl (tip: leftover gelatin sets after a minute or two and should be easy to peel from bowl).

-8) Empty 2 to 3 packets of Knox into round container and add approximately 2/3 cup boiling water.
+8) Prepare the glossy coat by emptying 2 to 3 packets of gelatine into round container and add approximately 2/3 cup boiling water.

 Continue to apply until the entire head and bun is covered.